vuo/vuo/documentation/api/DevelopingTypes.md

 ## Using port types in interprocess communication

 The JSON representation of a port value may either be used within a single process or be sent between separate processes.
-For example, the Vuo Editor sends and receives JSON representations of port values to and from a composition running in a separate process.
+For example, the Vuo editor sends and receives JSON representations of port values to and from a composition running in a separate process.
 Other applications that use Vuo's API may run a composition — and transmit JSON representations of port values — either to a separate process or within the current process (see @ref DevelopingApplications).
 For some port types, whether they're sent within-process or between-processes makes a difference in how they should be converted to and from JSON.

 For example, the VuoImage port type uses a shortcut to convert to and from JSON more efficiently within-process: its JSON format contains references to data stored in memory.
 However, this won't work when serializing a VuoImage in one process and unserializing it in another.
 The VuoImage port type needs another serialization method to fall back on when being sent between-processes.